Ashburton, New Zealand: Rivers and lakes

 The Ashburton River / Hakatere flows across Mid Canterbury from the Southern Alps to the Pacific Ocean.
 The official name of the river was amended to become a dual name by the Ngāi Tahu Claims Settlement Act 1998.
 The river passes through the town of Ashburton, separating the south-east suburb of Tinwald from the rest of the town.
 The nearest beach to Ashburton is Wakanui beach, but is not safe for swimming due to a strong undertow.
 In part to rectify the limitations imposed by the lack of recreational waterways, Lake Hood was constructed just south-east of Tinwald.

-The Ashburton lakes Lake Heron, Lake Camp and Lake Clearwater are inland.
+The Ashburton Lakes is a region of high-country lakes and wetlands located around 74 km from Ashburton in inland Canterbury.
+The region is a glacial inter-montane basin between the Rangitata and Rakaia rivers, and includes Lake Heron, Lake Camp and Lake Clearwater.
 On the road to these lakes are Mount Somers and the Mount Somers walkway.